What is a credit limit, and how is it determined?

 If you are unhappy with your credit limit, you could ask for a credit limit increase.
 And in some cases, your lender could decide on its own to adjust your credit limit.
 That could mean an increase or a decrease, depending on the circumstances.

-How does a credit limit affect credit scores?
+Does your credit limit affect your credit scores?

 What happens if you go over your credit limit?

-Capital One cardholders are never charged overlimit fees.
+Capital One cardholders are never charged over-the-limit fees.
+View important rates and disclosures.
 And eligible cardholders may be able to exceed their credit limits.
-If your account has access, you can use the Confirm Purchasing Power tool to check if an overlimit purchase may be approved.
+If your account has access, you can use the Confirm Purchasing Power tool to check whether an overlimit purchase may be approved.
 You can also disable the ability to spend over your credit limit in your overlimit preferences.

 Credit cards are one tool that can be used to build credit or create financial flexibility—but only if you’re using them responsibly.
 And part of responsible credit use starts with knowing your credit limit and making on-time payments every month.